Skip to content

 Click to show Levels of Protein Structure from Descriptions example problem

-Which one of the following levels of protein structure correspond to the description 'amino acid chain length'.
+Which one of the following levels of protein structure correspond to the description 'intramolecular peptide bonds of the linear amino acid chain'.

 Hydrogen Bonds in Alpha-Helix Structures (Matching)